dwyl/phoenix-todo-list-tutorial/README.md

 because the two clicks can occur with an arbitrary delay. i.e. first click followed by 10sec wait and second click will have the same effect as two clicks in quick succession.
-If you want to impliment true double-click,
+If you want to implement true double-click,
 see:
 [github.com/dwyl/javascript-todo-list-tutorial#52-double-click-item-label-to-edit](https://github.com/dwyl/javascript-todo-list-tutorial/tree/e6736add9df1f46035f8a9d1dbdc14c71a7cdb41#52-double-click-item-label-to-edit)

-The reason we want to have two clicks to edit an item, is so that people don't accidentally click/tap an item when scrolling.
-So they have to deliberately click _twice_ in order to edit.